-A provision has been made for the present value of anticipated costs for future rehabilitation of drilled wells.
+As part of the acquisition the consolidated entity acquired the related environmental and rehabilitation liabilities.
+A provision has been made for the present value of anticipated costs for future rehabilitation of the facilities.
 The consolidated entity's exploration activities are subject to various laws and regulations governing the protection of the environment.
 The consolidated entity recognises management's best estimate for assets retirement obligations and site rehabilitations in the period in which they are incurred.
 Actual costs incurred in the future periods could differ materially from the estimates.
-Additionally, future changes to environmental laws and regulations, life of mine estimates and discount rates could affect the carrying amount of this provision.
+Additionally, future changes to environmental laws and regulations, life of facility estimates and discount rates could affect the carrying amount of this provision.